 I scream, you scream, we all scream, “Ice cream!”
 And, if you’re like me, you might also be screaming for a break from the summer heat.
 However, I still want to make indoor play fun, creative, and, if possible, educational.
 Enter scoop sentences!

 When kids are learning to read, they can begin to identify sentences by capitalization and punctuation.
 Yet, when they begin to write and construct their own sentences, it can be difficult to know what a sentence needs.
-This super fun reading activity helps children learn how to build a sentence by incorporating one of summer’s greatest joys—ice cream!
+This super fun reading activity helps children learn how to build a sentence (or words for younger kids) by incorporating one of summer’s greatest joys—ice cream!

 - Several different types of colorful or patterned paper or cardstock

 - An awesome book about ice cream (optional)

 Start with Story Time: Introduce your ice-cream-themed reading activity by coming inside from the heat and enjoying a picture book about ice cream with your child.
 Great choices include Ice Cream Summer by Peter Sis, Should I Share My Ice Cream? by Mo Willems, What Can You Do With a Paleta? by Carmen Tafolla, and Shave Ice in Hawaii illustrated by Mariko Merritt.
 (There are also a plethora of cookbooks you can use to learn how to make your own ice cream.)
 As you read, point out a few of the sentences.

 Step 1: Draw the shapes of two ice cream cones onto the paper bag or cardboard, then cut them out.
 (It’s good to make two so that you can play along with your child.)